-13 Famous Men Who Boldly Stood Up for Women in 2018
+13 Famous Men Who Proudly Stood Up For Women’s Rights In 2018

 “I’m feeling more driven than ever — to help out women.”